The spring 2021 application is now open! Apply here

-The College of Natural Resources (CNR) Student Assistance and Enrichment Fund was created to enhance the academic and co-curricular experience of undergraduate students in the college.
-The creation of the fund will also help the college achieve the following established strategic goals:
+The Ronald and Dale Terry Student Assistance and Enrichment Fund was created by Dr. and Mrs. Terry to enhance the academic and co-curricular experience of undergraduate students in the College of Natural Resources.
+The support provided by this fund also helps the college achieve the following strategic goals:

 - Enhance the success of our students through educational innovation by providing high-impact educational experiences for undergraduates